douglasramiro/kops-spot-workshop/README.md

   <summary>Step 2: Set up kOps Cluster environment and state store</summary>
 <br/>

-In this step we will configure some of the environment variables that will be used to set up our environment, and create and configure the S3 bucket that kOps will use as [states store](https://kops.sigs.k8s.io/state/).
+In this step you will configure some of the environment variables that will be used to set up your environment, and create and configure the S3 bucket that kOps will use as [states store](https://kops.sigs.k8s.io/state/).

 1. Export environment variables according to the following requirements:
-    - The name of our cluster will be **“spot-kops-cluster”**.
-To reduce the dependencies on other services, in this tutorial we will create our cluster using [Gossip DNS](https://kops.sigs.k8s.io/gossip/), hence the cluster domain will be **k8s.local** and the fully qualified name of the cluster **spot-kops-cluster.k8s.local**.
+    - The name of your cluster will be **“spot-kops-cluster”**.
+To reduce the dependencies on other services, in this tutorial you will create your cluster using [Gossip DNS](https://kops.sigs.k8s.io/gossip/), hence the cluster domain will be **k8s.local** and the fully qualified name of the cluster **spot-kops-cluster.k8s.local**.
     - You will also create an S3 bucket where kOps configuration and the cluster's state will be stored.
-We will use [uuidgen](https://man7.org/linux/man-pages/man1/uuidgen.1.html) to generate a [unique S3 bucket name](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html).
+You will use [uuidgen](https://man7.org/linux/man-pages/man1/uuidgen.1.html) to generate a [unique S3 bucket name](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html).
     - In the above command, you will set the environment variables that will be used across the rest of the session.

     ```bash